sujayt123/content-aware-image-resizing/README.md

 Python 2.7, OpenCV, NumPy, DivX codecs

 Usage:
-python seam_carving.py [options]
+python seam_carving.py <input_filepath> <output_filepath>

-Options:
--h                                       shows this help message
-<input_filepath> <output_filepath>       input_filepath  is the path (absolute or relative) to the input image
+: input_filepath  is the path to the input image
-                                         output_filepath is the path (absolute or relative) to the desired output video [must end with a .avi extension]
+: output_filepath is the path to the desired output video [must have a .avi extension]

 See it in action on Lena.png here: https://youtu.be/lxo-g1fW6Jk